SlightlyMad/AsyncTextureReader/README.md

 - At least Unity 5.2 is required (tested on 5.4).
 Compute buffers require Unity 5.5.
 - DirectX 11 only at the moment

+#Known Issues
+- Doesn't work with 3D textures
+- Doesn't work with cube textures
+- Doesn't work with texture arrays
+- Only first mip-level of texture can be retrieved.

 #Getting Started
 1. Copy Assets/* to your project
 2. In your script, create array big enough to hold your texture: `float[] data = new float[texture.width * texture.height];`
 3. Request texture data: `AsyncTextureReader.RequestTextureData(texture);`
 4. Call `AsyncTextureReader.RetrieveTextureData(texture, data)` every frame until it returns `AsyncTextureReader.Status.Succeeded`.
 Little hint.
 You can call RetrieveTextureData multiple times during a frame to get the data as soon as possible.
 For example in Update, PreRender and PostRender.
+5. (Optionally) Release temporary buffers: `AsyncTextureReader.ReleaseTempResources(texture)`.
+Release temp resources if you don't plan to retrieve data from given texture/buffer anymore.
+All resources will be otherwise released when plugin is unloaded.

 See Test scene for a simple example.
 Use only from main thread, it isn't thread-safe.